thomaspoignant/go-feature-flag/README.md

 A notifier will send one notification to the targeted system to inform them that a new flag configuration has been loaded.

-:info: `go-feature-flag` can handle more than one notifier at a time.
+ℹ️ `go-feature-flag` can handle more than one notifier at a time.

 Available notifiers are: